The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   sum(5); // returns 5
   sum(100, 200, 800, 1, 1, 1); // returns 1103;
   ```

+  In this example, the parameter `restNums` is a rest parameter.
+Note that it is the last parameter in the parameter list.
+When I invoke `sum(100, 200, 800, 1, 1, 1)`, the parameter `restNums` will be an array holding the values `[800, 1, 1, 1]`.

 ## 10. What does the following code log?
 Why?
   ```javascript